eamars/efr32_platform_package/common/wg_data_v1.md

 Debug Report
 ----------
 *Hatch -> NCP*
 This provides detailed debugging information about the hatch.
-This can be requested by a (Data Request)[wg_data_v1.md#data-request].
+This can be requested by a [Data Request](wg_data_v1.md#data-request).